 - The three issues identified as being priorities for Maryland in section A.2 of the draft plan all received high levels of support: - Approximately 87 percent of respondents classified "accelerating student reengagement" as a medium or high priority; the weighted mean score for this element was 3.4. - Approximately 94 percent of respondents classified "supporting mental and socialemotional health" as a medium or high priority; the weighted mean score for this element was 3.7. - Approximately 91 percent of respondents classified "addressing the impact of disrupted instruction" as a medium or high priority; the weighted mean score for this element was 3.5. - With one exception, all the proposed strategies/interventions identified in the draft plan as ways to address the academic impact of lost instructional time received high levels of support: - For nine out of the 10 strategies/interventions listed, the level of respondent support for these being either a medium or high priority use of funds ranged from approximately 60 percent to 90 percent.
-The weighted mean scores for these strategies/interventions ranged from 2.7 to 3.4. - The only strategy/intervention that the majority (approximately 54 percent) of respondents classified as either being a low priority use of funds or which should not be a priority use of funds was formative assessments.
+The weighted mean scores for these strategies/interventions ranged from 2.7 to 3.4.

+- The only strategy/intervention that the majority (approximately 54 percent) of respondents classified as either being a low priority use of funds or which should not be a priority use of funds was formative assessments.
 The weighted mean score for this strategy/intervention was 2.4. - All the proposed strategies/interventions identified in the draft plan relating summer learning and enrichment programs received high levels of support.
 For all nine strategies/ interventions listed, the level of respondent support for these being either a medium or high priority use of funds ranged from approximately 70 percent to 90 percent.
 The weighted mean scores for these strategies/interventions ranged from 3 to 3.5. - A substantial majority (approximately 86 percent) of respondents classified the proposed strategy/intervention relating to after-school programming in the draft plan as being a medium or high priority use of funds.
 The weighted mean score for this strategy/intervention was 3.4.

 As well as posting the second draft of the plan on the MSDE website and inviting public comment, an announcement (Attachment E) was also sent to local superintendents on June 25, 2021, inviting their feedback on the draft plan by July 9, 2021.
-Furthermore, during the week of June 28, 2021, the second draft of the plan was sent to two Superintendent's Family Engagement Committee members to share with the entire Committee, the student representative from the Maryland Association of Student Councils, and resent to the ESSA

-External Stakeholder Committee, with all members requested to share the information with their respective groups and invited to submit their feedback by the July 9 deadline.
+Furthermore, during the week of June 28, 2021, the second draft of the plan was sent to two members of the Superintendent's Parent Advisory Council to share with the entire council for comment.
+The Superintendent's Parent Advisory Council is a stakeholder group that advises and gives input to the State Superintendent of Schools and the MSDE on educational matters that impact student achievement and academic success, and the role of parents/family members.
+Membership comprises 13 parents from diverse backgrounds and geographic locations, and three State partners: the Mid-Atlantic Equity Consortium, the Maryland PTA, and the Maryland Resource Parent Association (formerly known as the Maryland Foster Care Association).
+The second draft of the plan was also shared with the student representative from the Maryland Association of Student Councils and re-sent to the ESSA External Stakeholder Committee.
+The members of these various stakeholder bodies were asked to submit their feedback by the July 9 deadline.